devops-ukr/monitoring/README.md

  # Requirements

  You need to install the docker
     https://docs.docker.com/install/

  # Installation

  You can use two types of installation:

    1 Use docker image

-    [PULL FROM Dockerhub]
       docker pull devopsukr/metrics:v1

     [RUN]